 Have you ever described a significant other as “clingy?”
 You might have heard that term used in movies or TV shows.
-It describes a person who is always checking in on their partner, wanting to be with them every second of the day.
+It describes a person always checking in on their partner, wanting to be with them every second of the day.
 It’s not usually a good thing to be.

 What if I told you that “clingy” behavior starts to form before a person can spell the word “clingy?”